ptsefton/omeka-python-utils/xlsx2omeka.md

 | Omeka Element | Column   | Collection | Omeka Element Set | Related         |
 | Creator       | Creator  | Books      | Dublin Core       | dcterms:Creator |
 ```
+## Second or subsequent runs
+Once you have made changes to the mapping spreadsheet, subsequent runs should over-write the items created in previous runs, as long as you don't delete items from Omeka, or remove data from the `ID Mapping` sheet.

+* Save and close the mapping spreadsheet if you have made any changes
+* Re run the script.

 ## Add or change metadata mapping